fanciscoprado/Git-Metrics/readme.md

    **2.1** Product Functions

-      Our software will allow users to change the way that they check for metrics and information in their upload files or website.
-This will allow the user to do what they find fit with the info provided.
+      Our software will allow users to check for software metrics and information in their uploaded files or website.
+This will help aid the user in improving their software with the info provided.

    **2.2** Definitions